saleem-hadad/laravel-model-updater/README.md

 1. Install the package via composer:

-> This package supports Laravel 5.5+ only.
+> This package supports Laravel 5.5+ only

 ```bash
 composer require binarytorch/model-updater